yuk1ty/async-rocket-example/README.md

 # async-rocket-example

 Try out repository of Rocket v0.5.0 🎉 Congrats for releasing the version.
+I tried to launch my first Rocket project on this repo.

 ## Spin up your environment